-We have included in this prospectus supplement under "Prospectus Supplement Summary-Recent Developments-Recent and Pending Acquisitions" and "Prospectus Supplement Summary-Recent Developments-2018 Guidance," certain forecasted operating results, costs and activities of our operators, including Diamondback, which includes, without limitation, the future expected production results, drilling activity and capital expenditures underlying the Drop-down Assets and our royalty interests.
+We have included in this prospectus supplement under "Prospectus Supplement Summaryâ€"Recent Developmentsâ€"2019 Guidance,â€∏ certain forecasted operating results, costs and activities of our operators, including Diamondback, which includes, without limitation, the future expected production results, drilling activity and capital expenditures underlying our royalty interests.
 Our production estimates are based on publicly announced planned capital expenditures of our operators, including Diamondback.
 In addition, achieving these production estimates and maintaining the required drilling activity to achieve these estimates will depend on the availability of capital, regulatory approval and the existing regulatory environment, commodity prices and differentials, rig availability, pressure pumping services availability, proppant availability, actual drilling results (including continued well performance success, lack of well loss due to mechanical failure and lack of significant interwell interference in spacing pilots) as well as other factors.
 To the extent any of these factors changes adversely, our operators may not be able to achieve these production results.
-This forward-looking guidance represents our management's estimates as of the date of this prospectus supplement, is based upon a number of assumptions that are inherently uncertain, including among others the assumptions described above, and is subject to numerous business, economic, competitive, financial and regulatory risks, including the risks described under "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" in this prospectus supplement and in our Annual Report on
+This forwardlooking guidance represents our management's estimates as of the date of this prospectus supplement, is based upon a number of assumptions that are inherently uncertain, including among others the assumptions described above, and is subject to numerous business, economic, competitive, financial and regulatory risks, including the risks described under "Risk Factors†and "Cautionary Statement Regarding Forward-Looking Statements†☐ in this prospectus supplement and in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Many of these risks and uncertainties are beyond the control of our operators, such as declines in commodity prices and the speculative nature of estimating natural gas, NGLs and oil reserves and in projecting future rates of production.
+If any of these risks and uncertainties actually occur or the assumptions underlying our guidance are incorrect, our operators' actual operating results, costs and activities may be materially and adversely different from our guidance.
+In addition, investors should also recognize that the reliability of any guidance diminishes the farther in the future that the data is forecast, and it is thus increasingly likely that our operators' actual results will differ materially from our guidance.
+In light of the foregoing, investors are urged to put our guidance in context and not to place undue reliance upon it.